Bedtime Anxiety in Children: Why Nighttime Is the Hardest

 What Does Bedtime Anxiety Look Like in Toddlers?

-Between 18 and 36 months, toddlers are developing object permanence and an expanding imagination—but without the cognitive tools to manage what they imagine.
-They may begin to fear the dark for the first time, resist being put down in their crib, or wake crying multiple times after months of sleeping through the night.
+Between 18 and 36 months, your toddler's imagination is growing fast—but they do not yet have the tools to manage what they imagine.
+They may suddenly fear the dark for the first time, fight being put down in their crib, or start waking up crying multiple times a night after months of sleeping through.

 Common signs of bedtime anxiety in toddlers include: